-Datadog can also be used to parse and filter critical events to create alerts that notify and / or trigger automation processes for remedy or similar.
+Also, Datadog can be used to parse and filter critical events.
+Using these filtered events, you can create alerts that notify and/or trigger automation processes for remedy or similar.

-Thousands of organizations use GorillaStack’s free CloudTrail Listener for slack to filter CloudTrail and receive notifications around specific events that are useful to the end user.
+Thousands of organizations use GorillaStack’s free CloudTrail Listener for slack to filter CloudTrail events.
+In Slack, they can receive notifications around specific events that are useful to the end-user.

-Valuable metadata is attached to each event and notifications can be allocated on a user by user basis to make sure critical events only go to the applicable Slack user.
+Valuable metadata is attached to each event.
+Notifications can be allocated on a user by user basis and ensured that critical events only go to the assigned Slack user.